Generic Name: testosterone (tes-TOS-ter-one)

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of testosterone gel:

-Store testosterone gel between 68 and 77 degrees F (20 and 25 degrees C) is permitted.
+Store testosterone gel at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
+Do not freeze.
 Do not store in the bathroom.
 Keep testosterone gel out of the reach of children and away from pets.